amalyutina/CSS/README.txt

 RData files:

 1. single_drug_data.RData
- A file that can be used in  calculation_of_css.Rmd to calculate DSS for single drug experiments.
+ A file that can be used in calculate_sensitivity.Rmd to calculate relative inhibition (RI) for single drug experiments.
 The file has to contain such columns as cellLine, drug, dose and viability.
-Column batchID is optional and it is possible to have multiple viability columns (replicates), but their names should start with ‘viability’.

 2. combo_drug_data.RData
-A file that can be used in  calculation_of_css.Rmd to calculate CSS for combination drug experiments.
+A file that can be used in  calculate_sensitivity.Rmd to calculate CSS for combination drug experiments.
 The file has to contain such columns as cellLine, drugA, drugAdose, drugB, drugBdose and viability.
-Column batchID is optional and it is possible to have multiple viability columns (replicates), but their names should start with ‘viability’.

 3. fingerprints.RData
 A file that can be used in predicion_of_css.Rmd to build a matrix of features.
 It contains binary fingerprint data mapped to the drugs used in the experiment.
 It has to contain column  with drug names named ‘drug’.